 inclusive minutes or be charged.

 Some other THA numbers beginning 080 are also free, depending on the network.
-Below are the links to each providers' site with details of which helpline numbers it doesn't charge for:
+Below are the links to each provider's site with details of which helpline numbers it doesn't charge for, or for checking the cost of calling a specific number:

-There are special numbers and downloadable smartphone apps you can use to make cheap (or even free) calls to freephone 0800, 0808 and 0500 numbers from your mobile.
-They all work by providing an alternative local number (starting 01 or 02), which is free with inclusive minutes.
+There are downloadable apps you can use to make cheap (or even free) calls to freephone 0800, 0808 and 0500 numbers from your smartphone.
+They work by routing the calling through the Internet, or by providing alternative local numbers (starting 01 or 02) which are free with inclusive minutes.

 Pay-as-you-go customers - be careful